Grelot/blog/content/articles/disk-management-on-linux/index.md

 +++
 template = "page.html"
-title = "Disk management on Linux" date =  2017-07-27
+title = "Disk Management on Linux" date =  2017-07-27
 draft = false
 description="Commands such as checking, adding or removing storage devices, creating and deleting partitions."